• Skip to primary navigation

 We love sweet potatoes for Thanksgiving, in all shapes and forms.
 Our sweet potato bites are the perfect appetizer and our Hasselback sweet potatoes or healthy sweet potato casserole are must-makes to go along with the main cheesecloth Turkey.
 So why not continue the theme through dessert and add a sweet potato pie recipe to the menu?

-You may come across many pies each holiday season, but few stop you in your tracks when it comes to presentation and flavor.
 This vegan sweet potato pie will be one of those few!
 The buttery crust, creamy vegan sweet potato filling, and luscious meringue topping create the most delicious bite of texture and flavor.
-It's the perfect Thanksgiving dessert and the whole family (even those that aren't dairy-free or vegan) will love it.

 Ingredient Notes